Woile/contacts/README.md

 > A simple software to store friends information.
 First steps into python.

-I decided to improve it a bit, so it's not that simple anymore.
+It's been a while so I decided to improve it a bit.

 Includes the following features:

 - cli interface.
-- python 3.5 with asyncio.
+- python 3.5.
 - in memory search.
 - csv storage.

+### TODO

+- Update a contact